daria-markova/task-tracker/README.md

 # Task Tracker (Java Console App)

 ##
 A console-based task management application that allows users to create, update, delete, and track tasks.
-The project demonstrates core backend development principles and object-oriented programming concepts.
+The project demonstrates object-oriented programming principles, clean architecture, and backend development fundamentals.
 ## Features
 - Add new tasks
 - Mark tasks as in progress